 THE BENEFITS OF YOGA

-You've probably heard of the many benefits of yoga that go beyond alleviating or protecting against mental illness; benefits like:
+You've probably heard of the numerous benefits of yoga that go beyond alleviating or protecting against mental illness; benefits like:

 ➤ It builds confidence